 Step One: Link your MyScouting Account to Your Official BSA Record

 For Explorer level Youth Protection Training (designated in Scouting records as “Y03”), you will need to log into the “Learning For Life” website.
 The Exploring program is operated by a separate organization from Boy Scouts of America, though the training program was also developed by BSA.
 You can log-in to take this training at the Learning for Life website here, using your same MyScouting user ID and password, or click “Create an Account” to create a new Learning For Life account.
-If you have a BSA registration number, it will be the same number for registration with Learning for Life.
+If you have a BSA Membership ID number, it will be the same number for registration with Learning for Life.